Skip to main content

 It’s a shame, as there truly is much there to like, just itching to get out with better direction, choreography and some scenes tightening up.
 We certainly don’t need the spotlights pushed around as often as they are, and a rather limp fan wheeled on to create “the scene”.
 The musical numbers are big and entertaining enough not to need gimmicks like this.
 This is the direction that is the issue, and here it perhaps shows that a writer shouldn’t always direct and should allow the piece to breathe through another's eyes.

-So, Frankie Goes to Hollywood is disappointing in this iteration but still surprisingly entertaining.
+So, Frankie Goes to Bollywood is disappointing in this iteration but still surprisingly entertaining.
 The first act is enjoyable and fresh, but the second lacks the initial thrill and goes through the motions to get to the very much expected conclusion.
 This could be so much better with a little more polish, inventiveness, and, where possible, larger staging, as the production looks far too cramped on a stage like the Royal.
 Recommended for the chance to see something very different on the Royal stage, but not for any deep or meaningful theatre.

 A rough diamond of a show awaits polish for the true quality to emerge.